kugushev/triz4programmers/40 Principles/40 Inventive Principles for Programmers.md

 ## 09 PRIOR ANTI-ACTION
 ![](/40%20Principles/resources/09%20PRIOR%20ANTI-ACTION.png)
 ## Strategies and Recommendations
-- If your system or object is subjected to a certain action which produces both negative and positive effects on the system or its supersystem, consider subjecting the system to an antipodal (inverse) action beforehand, so that it will compensate or eliminate the negative effect when the negative effect occurs.
+- If your system or object is subjected to a certain action that produces both negative and positive effects on the system or its supersystem, consider subjecting the system to an antipodal (inverse) action beforehand, so that it will compensate or eliminate the negative effect when the negative effect occurs.
 ### Examples
 - Reboot of the server at the begging of the day
 - Cleanup all possible side effects in tests setup